aqhawley/jekyll-now/about.md

 permalink: /about/
 ---

-I am a sociology professor at Collin College in Frisco, TX and a data-scientist in-training.
-I am also currently a graduate student in the Master of Science in Social Data Analytics & Research (SDAR) program at the University of Texas at Dallas.
-My research background is primarily in qualitative research and I am fairly new to data science and data analytics for social science research.
+I am a social scientist and professor of sociology transitioning to a career in data science.
+I am a current graduate student in the Master of Science in Social Data Analytics & Research (SDAR) at the University of Texas at Dallas.
+I am also a sociology professor at Collin College in Frisco, TX.
+My research background is primarily in qualitative research and I am fairly new to the world of data science and analytics.
 This site serves as a portfolio of my graduate program projects and research interests.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Outside of my academic and research interests, I also have personal interests in the application of big data analysis and machine learning in the industrial hemp industry

+### Developing Proficiency in the Following:

+R, SQL, GIS

 ### Contact me